denten-books/plain-text/main.md

 total of 10 units) [^@murray_setting_1905; @beauchamp_history_2001 380-397].

-As the volume of transmissions increased, humans were simply not fast enough to keep up with the demand of encoding and decoding message into and from Morse code.
+As the volume of transmissions increased, humans were simply not fast enough to keep up with the demand of encoding and decoding messages into and from Morse code.
+The rise of printing telegraphs answered the demand of increased information exchange.
+The great variety of printing telegraphs designs at the turn of the 20th century all attempted to solve the problem of automating the incoding and decoding mechanisms of transmission, with the goal of speeding up and increasing the volume of possible communication.[^ln-cables] Murray writes:
+"It is the object of machine telegraphy not only to increase the saving of telegraph wire [...] but also to reduce the labor cost of translation and writing by the use of suitable machines [^@murray_setting_1905, 557]."
+Baudot's and Murray codes were not only shorter, they were simpler and less error-prone resulting to simpler, more durable devices.
+Murray thought about the wear and tear on the telegraph machine explicitly, minimizing the number of punches needed to express the alphabet.

+High speed telegraph commitee. p.390 of @beauchamp_history_2001.
+Last word should be speed.

 [^ln-bacon]: This volume is also commonly translated as "Of the Dignity and Advancement of Learning," following the Spedding edition.
 The first two books